SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 **Maximum Diversification Portfolio (MDP)**

-Maximum Diversification direct optimized the diversification ratio defined as $$\dfrac{\sum_i w_i \sigma_i}{\sigma}$$.
-The ratio has a mixumum of 1 in the case all securities are all perfectly correlation.
-A direct implementation of the quote that diversification is the only free lunch in finance.
+Maximum Diversification Portfolio (MDP) directly optimizes the diversification ratio, which is defined as the ratio of the weighted sum of individual asset risks to the portfolio risk.
+The ratio has a maximum of 1 when all securities are perfectly correlated, and MDP seeks to achieve this maximum level of diversification.
+MDP is less sensitive to volatility and can be applied well with volatility targeting, in which we seek maximum diversification for a given targeted general volatility level.

 $$
 \begin{aligned}